256hax/solana-pay-minimal-example/minimal-example-send-token/README.md

-# Solana Pay Minimal Example
+# Send Token on Solana Pay for Minimal Example
 Available for Devnet.

 ## Original Code